 Teeth whitening is a simple cosmetic procedure.
 It works by applying bleach to our teeth, which essentially breaks down surface stains.
 There are several types of bleaching options, and not all options work on all types of teeth.

 The most common type of procedure is one in which the dentist applies a protective gel to your gums and then bleaches your teeth.

-For the DIY kind of consumer, there are also at-home options with easy instructions from the dentist to follow.
-Finally, there are over the counter options, which contain less bleach, but are cheaper.
+For the DIY kind of consumer, there are also at-home options with easy instructions from the dentist.
+Finally, there are over-the-counter options, which contain less bleach, but are cheaper.

 - Wamberal – $150

 - Woodford – $200

 Our teeth decay over time, and a root canal is needed when a section of our tooth essentially dies.
 When this happens, a dentist removes the dead part of our tooth, then replaces it with a filling.
 During the procedure, you’ll be put under anaesthesia and won’t feel any pain.
 Once finished, your tooth is as good as new!

 The average cost of a root canal in Sydney is $1,225.
 Visit a dentist in one of the cheapest suburbs to get a root canal: